alexanderpei/DeepEarnings/README.md

 I have access to Compustat North American through my university.
 I don't think I'm allowed to share that data set because of their terms and conditions.
 If you do have access yourself, you can get this data set by querying Compustat - Capital IQ / Compustat / North America
 Daily / Fundamentals Quarterly through Wharton Research Data Services.
 For the variables, select all of them.

+This is the main chunk of data upon which the algorithm is trained on.
+The algorithm will receive data from balance sheets, cash flow, debt, and much more, from the previous quarter.
+From these data, the algorithm will try to predict if the company will beat earnings or not.

 ### Downloading 10Q/10K files and sentiment analysis (optional)